espressif/esp-rainmaker-ios/README.md

  - Remove.
  - Enable/disable.

 Schedule feature is optional but enabled by default.
-Schedule can be disabled from the build settings by removing `Schedule` keyword from `Active Compilation Condition` under `Swift Compiler - Custom Flags`.
+Schedule can be disabled from the `Configuration.plist` by setting `Enable Schedule` key from `App Configuration` to `NO`.

 ## Supports

 - iOS 12.0 or greater.